 In this section, we'll be covering recommended intervals with 1:1s.
-Each of the other chapters are broken down into separate articles, which are linked in the table of contents below.
+Each of the other chapters are broken down into separate articles.

 As we discussed earlier, there is a correlation between how frequently employees need feedback and the number of direct reports.

 So, if a manager has just one direct report, she and her direct reports might be talking through issues frequently.
 Alternatively, a manager with ten or more direct reports needs to talk to each of them individually, but perhaps on a monthly basis.
 The most popular format for 1:1s is weekly, for 30 minutes, but we’ve also seen managers do 60-minute 1:1s (especially when it’s between a department head and mid-level managers).